-The number of active fishing vessels decreased from a high of 141 in 1988/89 to approximately 100 through the 1990s, and to a record low 38 vessels in 2021/22 (Figure 5).
-During the same period the average annual catch increased from a record low of 2.4t per vessel in 1988/89 to 5.9t per vessel in 2000/01 and up to 6.8t in 2021/22 (Figure 6).
-The number of days fished also increased from a record low in 1988/89 at 28 days per vessel to 48 days in 1993/94 and 53 days in 2021/22, this has occurred as the fleet contracted and the catch per vessel increased (Figure 6).
+The number of active fishing vessels decreased from a high of 140 in 1988/89 to approximately 100 through the 1990s, and to a record low 35 vessels in 2022/23 (Figure 5).
+During the same period the average annual catch increased from a record low of 2.4t per vessel in 1988/89 to 5.9t per vessel in 2000/01 and up to 7.1t in 2022/23 (Figure 6).
+The number of days fished also increased from a low in 1987/88 at 71 days per vessel to 156 days in 2000/01 and then declined to 63 in 2022/23, this has occurred as the fleet contracted and the catch per vessel increased (Figure 6).

-In the 2021/22 season, high CPUE and a reduction in fleet size to 38 (the lowest on record) led to an increase in the average annual catch to 6.8t and 53 days of fishing, both of which are the highest on record.
-This trend in increased fishing activity among a smaller number of vessels is consistent with fleet consolidation and efficiency gains expected from an individual transferrable quota (ITQ) system, however, in this fishery this has also largely been driven by changes in catch and TACC.
+In the 2022/23 season, high CPUE and a reduction in fleet size to 35 (the lowest on record) led to an increase in the average annual catch to 7.1t and a reduction to 63 days of fishing.
+This is a record high in catch per vessel coupled with a low fishing effort per vessel.
+This trend in increased catch among a smaller number of vessels is consistent with fleet consolidation and efficiency gains expected from an individual transferrable quota (ITQ) system, however, in this fishery this has also largely been driven by changes in catch and TACC.

 Note that the numbers reported in this section are for the fishing season and will differ from the licensing year summaries provide in Table 5.
+There has also been a substantial revision in the time series of days fished per season in this report which had previously been reported incorrectly.